OpenNBS/NoteBlockWorld/apps/frontend/posts/blog/2026-08-08_smithed-summit-2026.md

 ### 🔧 Suggested mods

-Although vanilla clients are fully supported, the Summit teams recommends using this [custom modpack](https://modrinth.com/modpack/smithed-summit-26) for the best experience, **especially** if you plan to join from a weaker computer.
+Although vanilla clients are fully supported, the Summit team recommends using this [custom modpack](https://modrinth.com/modpack/smithed-summit-26) for the best experience, **especially** if you're planning to join from a weaker computer.

 If you are using the Modrinth app to play, you can join using Summit's [server project](https://modrinth.com/server/smithed-summit).

 ### 📅 Schedule

-Throughout the event, the Summit team will be holding many events, including informative panel presentations, play sessions, meet & greets, and more.
+Throughout the convention, the Summit team will be hosting many events, including informative panel presentations, play sessions, meet & greets, and more.

 To view the full schedule and learn more about the event, visit [smithed.net/summit](https://smithed.net/summit)!

-All presentations will be streamed live to Summit's [YouTube channel](youtube.com/@SmithedMC), so, don't worry if you can't make it!
+All presentations will be streamed live to the Smithed [YouTube channel](youtube.com/@SmithedMC) so you can watch them whenever you want!

 ![OpenNBS booth at night, with a glowing moon monument, lit Note Block Studio and Note Block World buildings, and a starry sky.](/img/blog/summit-26/booth-exterior-nighttime.png)